-Stands for "Revenue Per 1,000 Impressions."
-RPM is similar to CPM, but measures the revenue from 1,000 ads impressions instead of the cost of the ads.
-Therefore, while CPM is typically measured by advertisers, RPM is monitored by publishers.
+Stands for "Revenue Per Mille."
+The word "mille" means "one thousand" in Latin, so RPM is short for "Revenue Per 1,000 Impressions" in online advertising.
+It is similar to CPM, but measures the revenue from 1,000 ad impressions instead of the cost of the ads.
+Advertisers typically focus on CPM, while publishers monitor RPM.